France and Germany oppose guarantees for ECB debt-buy plan: document

 Announcing the plan at his Sept.
 4 news conference, ECB President Mario Draghi had appealed to governments to back his initiative with state guarantees when he said: "It's quite clear that we would buy outright ABS, the senior tranches, and the mezzanine tranches only if there is a guarantee."

-The Franco-German report suggests a European regulation to enshrine criteria for "high quality securitization" (HQS), seeking to distance it from the similar packages of U.S. home loans that triggered the financial crash.
+The Franco-German report suggests a European regulation to enshrine criteria for "high quality securitisation" (HQS), seeking to distance it from the similar packages of U.S. home loans that triggered the financial crash.

-"Defining HQS in a European regulation, and having it benefit from differentiated regulatory treatment would undoubtedly be favorable to the development of the securitization market," the document reads.
+"Defining HQS in a European regulation, and having it benefit from differentiated regulatory treatment would undoubtedly be favorable to the development of the securitisation market," the document reads.

 "However, such a regulation ... would not be a silver bullet, and would probably not be enough on its own to get the market off the ground."